superyu1337/EasySave-Reversal/README.md

 `FF 56 08 A8 E2`: u32 type.
 `FF 9C 7C 4D AD`: 1 byte long bool.
 `53 FF EE F1 E9 FD`: Array of String.
- - `53` Possibly indicates an Array while `FF 9C 7C 4D AD` indicates the type.
- This is followed by a padding byte and a u32 for the array length.
+`53`: Indicates an Array, that byte is infront of the 5 type indicator bytes.
+Is followed by 1 padding byte and a u32 for array length.